Articles & Guides

 The good news?
 There are plenty of alternatives to daycare out there that provide parents with flexibility as far as scheduling goes.
 Plus, many more non-traditional options can help cut child care costs.

 Ready to learn more?
-Here’s a look at six daycare alternatives that might benefit your current child care needs.
+Here’s a look at seven daycare alternatives that might benefit your current child care needs.

 1. Child care cooperatives

 Child care cooperatives can either be informal, in-home care facilities run by a cooperative of caregivers, including parents — or conducted in a more formal setting, such as a nursery school.
-Similar to the foundation of a traditional co-op board, this child care option is often much more affordable because it relies on parent participation to help provide care.
+Similar to the foundation of a traditional co-op board, a child care co-op is often much more affordable because it relies on parent participation to help provide care.

 Co-ops are inherently more affordable for families, says Tiffany Alva, an early learning specialist.
 Because the state does not regulate these co-ops, she says background checks and other non-mandated safety measures are often part of the co-op protocol.